xieyuheng/cat/README.md

 # Cat

-An agda library for categorical semantics.
+A categorical semantics library in Agda.

+The aim of this library is to give semantics to inference rules of type theories, <br>
+for examples,
+- inductive types can be modeled by initial algebras,
+- the validity of a group of introduction rules and elimination rule can be ensured by adjoint functors.

-A consistent and scale-able coding style is important to keep the library readable.
+A consistent and scale-able coding style is important for keeping a software library maintainable. <br>
+This is specially true for languages with strong syntax extension supports (like Agda). <br>
-The preferred coding style include,
+The preferred coding style of this library includes,
 - prefer to use ASCII instead of unicode,
 - prefer to use prefix notation instead of infix notation, except for syntax sugar,
 - prefer to use `lisp-naming-convention` (see the following code example) instead of `camelCase`.